 - Personalization — One of the reasons digital marketing does so well for small businesses is the fact that you can use personalization to automatically alter the user’s experience based on their interests.
 This way, you can present them with page-level targeted offers for specific customer profiles based on behavior.

 Obviously, digital marketing is a fantastic way to grow your business online, but what if you’re not sure where to start?
-To get a better idea of who is doing what on the internet, let’s check out some digital marketing facts for 2019 next.
+To get a better idea of who is doing what on the internet, let’s check out some digital marketing facts.

-Here’s our ultimate list of digital marketing statistics in 2019:
+Here’s our ultimate list of digital marketing statistics: